VaidehaSathe/SoftwareEngineeringProject2025/README.md

 ## Modules:
 ### PDF Loader
 * Copies PDFs from a user-specified directory into the virtual environment.
-* Parses project data from a PDF using `pdfplumber`.
+* Parses project data from tabularized PDF using `pdfplumber`.

 ### Preprocessor
 * Tokenizes project descriptions from the dataframe and extracts POS tags using NLTK.